Federal appeals court OKs tax-free housing for clergy

 “It’s a blow,” Gaylor said.

-U.S. Justice Department spokeswoman Kelly Laco had no immediate comment on the ruling.
+U.S. Department of Justice spokeswoman Kelly Laco called the ruling “a win for the religious protections enshrined” in the Constitution.
 The Justice Department was defending Treasury Department Secretary Steve Mnuchin, who was named in the lawsuit.

 The Becket Fund for Religious Liberty intervened in the case on behalf of Embassy Church located on the south side of Chicago and several other congregations.